-Sexually transmitted infections are infections you can get from having unprotected sex with someone who’s infected.
+You can get a sexually transmitted infection (STI) from having unprotected sex or intimate physical contact with someone who’s infected.

-If you’re pregnant and have an STI, it can cause serious problems for your baby, including premature birth and birth defects.
+Having an STI during pregnancy can cause serious problems for your baby, including premature birth and even death.

-If you’re pregnant, you get tested for STIs as part of prenatal care.
-If you have an STI, getting treatment early can help protect your baby.
+If you have an STI, early testing and treatment can help protect your baby.